 Do I have to use couchettes or cabins on overnight trains?

-You need to choose a seat, couchette or bed.
+It would be best if you chose a seat, couchette or bed.
 You cannot travel without a reservation on night trains.
 On day trains you can travel without one.

 What is the difference between cabin types?

-Discounts with Czech Railways
+Discounts With Czech Railways

 Another way to save money is to buy a return ticket.
 In this case, you have to go there and come back within 24 hours when travelling in the Czech Republic or within two months in the case of international travel.

-In-karta (Customer Card)
+In-Karta (Customer Card)

-Information on the In-karta can be found on the Czech Railways website.
+Information on the In-Karta can be found on the Czech Railways website.

-Prepaid Card (kilometrická banka)
+Prepaid Card (Kilometrická Banka)

 The prepaid card (which is really a booklet) offers a handy way to travel by train, but you should only buy it if you plan to use the train frequently or over long distances.

 The kilometrická banka (literally ” kilometre bank”) is sold for 2000 CZK and gives you 2000 kilometres of train travel.
-1 km therefore costs 1 CZK.
-The minimum distance you can deduct each time is 100 km and the maximum is 400 km.
+1 km, therefore, costs 1 CZK.
+The minimum distance you can deduct each time is 100 km, and the maximum is 400 km.
 The card expires six months from the date of first use.
 The booklet can be purchased at the train station ticket window.
-You will need to tell the ticket seller on which date you plan to use it for the first time, so that the date can be marked inside.
+You will need to tell the ticket seller on which date you plan to use it for the first time so that the date can be marked inside.
 Each time you travel, you’ll need to fill out a field for that trip in the booklet.
 The conductor will then deduct the appropriate number of kilometres and mark the remaining kilometres into the booklet.